 - Take naps.

-- Ventilate your home and workspace to eliminate nauseating scents.
+- Ventilate your home and workspace to eliminate scents that make you nauseous.

 - Avoid spicy foods.